wp-plugins/easy-site-importer/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0

-Easily copy and import content from any site by spidering, scraping and then processing the text, images and meta content from another site.
+Easily copy and import content from any site by spidering, scraping and then processing the text, images and meta content from any other site.

 == Description ==

-Easy site importer makes the process of migrating from any web site a much simplier, easy and less time consuming process.
+Easy site importer makes the process of migrating from any web site a much simpler, easy and less time consuming process.
 Simply enter the URL of a site and Easy Site Importer will automatically scan the target website to find sections of the site which have content to be scraped.
-Specify which main HTML content block contains the main content for the site and if required an additonal start and end string within this main content block.
+Specify which main HTML content block contains the main content for the site and if required an additional start and end string within this main content block.

 * Automatically scan the site to identify the main content blocks for scraping
 * Spider the site automatically to find all the pages with content